sundews/Sundew.Injection/README.md

 4. Use CreateFactory for the code generator to implement the factory class
 5. Use the generated factory in the application

+## Documentation

+## Examples

+* See the [FactoryDeclaration](https://github.com/sundews/Sundew.Injection/blob/master/Source/TestProjects/AllFeaturesSuccess/FactoryDeclaration.cs) where nearly all features are used.

 ## Features

 | Features                                                        | Usage                                                                                                                                  | Comparison to DIC                                                            |